 A lot of stores struggle with getting enough sales, attracting enough traction, maintaining profits, and avoiding shut down.
 Some stores simply switch platforms for cheaper options.

-If you are thinking about pausing or cancelling your account, this is your comprehensive guide.
+If you are thinking about pausing or cancelling your Shopify store, this is your comprehensive guide.
 This article will give you all the information you need to make an informed decision and give you steps to pause, cancel, or close your account.

 If your business is seasonal, you need some time to work on your products or strategy, you just need a digital detox, or you have another reason you need to suspend your store, you have the option to pause your online store.